C. A. Dickison

 Clarence A. Dickison (July 28, 1878 – February 8, 1965) served as Mayor of Compton, California from 1924 until 1933.

 Biography

 Clarence Anson Dickison is a native of the state of Missouri.
 He married Meda Kelso and this union produced two children.
 In 1924, he became mayor of Compton and served nine years.
 He lost re-election to C. S. Smith in 1933 by only 74 votes.

-Dickison is the father of Jane D. Robbins, a longtime member of the Compton City Council.
+Dickison is the father of Jane D. Robbins, a longtime member of the Compton City Council, and a former principal of Dickison Elementary School.